-Senate panel seeks vacation of illegally occupied Ministers’ Enclave bungalows
+Senate panel seeks vacation of illegally occupied ministers’ enclave bungalows

 Committee Chairman Kabir Shahi observed that nine housing units in the ministers’ enclave were allotted in violation of rules and regulations, including houses given to special assistants to the prime minister.
 However, the secretary said that these assistants have been allocated houses as they have been granted status of federal minister rank by the Cabinet Division.

-The Housing & Works Ministry will within a period of two months place proposals before the committee on amicable resolution of illegal occupation of the government accommodation in the Federal Government Servants Colony, Sariab Road, Quetta, keeping in view the interest of occupants.
+The Housing & Works Ministry will within a period of two months place proposals before the committee with regard to amicable resolution of illegal occupation of the government accommodation in the Federal Government Servants Colony, Sariab Road, Quetta, keeping in view the protection of interest of the occupants.
 And detailed briefing on ongoing, launched and announced projects of the Federal Government Housing Authority along with the current status and estimated date of completion of each project.

 The Senate panel on National Food Security and Research getting together on March 4 has asked the Pakistan Agricultural Storage and Services Corporation (Passco) and Punjab and Sindh governments to brief on the arrangements made for setting up of purchase centres and dates as to when the purchase of wheat would start and the procurement targets for the two provinces.